 Free Printable Chore Charts

-- Here’s a very simple black and white chore chart from Great Schools.
-It won’t use up expensive inkjet color ink.
+- Here’s a very simple black and white chart from Great Schools.
+This one is for purists, anyone without a color printer, or anyone who doesn’t want to use up expensive color ink in their printer.

-- Viva Veltoro offers a colorful chore chart in two versions: one with a reward for finishing all the chores, and one without.
+- Viva Veltoro offers a colorful task chart in two versions: one with a reward for finishing all the chores, and one without.

-- A Spark of Creativity has a fun, colorful chore chart with smiley faces.
-This can be great for motivating younger kids.
+- This fun, colorful chart with smiley faces can be great for motivating younger kids.